 4. Gather the Leaves

-Depending on the temperatures, this can be more of a November garden chore than an October garden chore, but some trees drop leaves early so stay ahead of the raking.
+Depending on the temperatures, this can be more of a November garden chore than an October garden chore, but some trees drop leaves early, so stay ahead of the raking.
 When the leaves start falling, please don’t give them to your municipality.
 Instead, gather them up and work them into the garden beds.
-Leaves contain 2x the mineral content of manure, are organic roughage–adding them to the soil improves drainage and aeration–and they serve as food for beneficial microbes.
+Leaves contain 2x the mineral content of manure, are organic roughage–adding them to the soil improves drainage and aeration–and serve as food for beneficial microbes.
 They’re also good food for compost.
-All winter, leaving them on the grass kills the grass, and it leaches the good stuff out of leaves.
+All winter, leaving them on the grass kills the grass and leaches the good stuff out of the leaves.
 Instead, rake, and put your natural resources to work for you in your garden.

 You have a couple of options.